I asked myself that question one night, when my prince and I were in Italy enjoying a bit of rest and romance. Let me tell you the story:

 A Night of Romance, or Not

-From our modest B&B hidden in an ancient building, we walk to the waterfront in search of an Italian repast.
+From our modest B&B hidden in an ancient building, we stroll to the waterfront in search of an Italian repast.
 We pass a number of large luxury hotels – the 5-star variety – with rooms that offer a view of the Bay of Naples with Vesuvius looming on the horizon.
-(You pay dearly for this view, trust me.)
+(Mamma mia, the price of these rooms!)
 Several outdoor restaurants live along this stretch as well, to cater to the tourists.
 We settle ourselves at an alluring terrace bathed in soft candle light and resplendent with white table cloths, sparkling glasses and shimmery silverware.
 Straight out of the movies, I tell you.

 We order wine and a plate of seafood antipasti and do a little people-watching.
 I love people-watching, don’t you?